nmke-de/TemLarp/rules.md

 #### Culture (CUL)

 **Culture** governs all cultural events, like a controversial book release or a state-mandated role-playing game.
+This attribute also affects the strength of the majority or state religion (or atheism).

 #### Economy (ECO)